01 of 08

 06 of 08

-If you are making the butterflied turkey breast into a roulade, spread an even layer of filling (in this case, basil pesto is being used) over the turkey.
+If you are making the butterflied turkey breast into a roulade, spread an even layer of filling (in this case, traditional sage stuffing is being used) over the turkey.
 Don't spread to the edge; otherwise, some of the filling will leak out and look messy.
 If you are using a filling that has been cooked, such as sauteed shallots, be sure that the filling has cooled to room temperature before you start spreading it on the meat.Continue to 7 of 8 below.

 07 of 08